 What Are Prebiotic Supplements?

-Prebiotics are “foods” that feed our helpful and healthy gut bacteria.
-The more healthy gut bacteria, the better.
-This bacteria keeps our digestive tract functioning well, as well as positively altering the composition of organisms in the gut microbiome.
+Prebiotics are “foods” that nourish our beneficial gut bacteria.
+The more healthy gut bacteria we have, the better.
+This bacteria maintains optimal digestive function while positively altering the composition of organisms in the gut microbiome.

-When we nourish our gut bacteria by feeding them prebiotic food, or prebiotic supplements, this promotes positive gut health.
-When we experience healthier digestion, better nutrient absorption, and improved metabolic activity, it increases our general, overall well-being too.
-We can take prebiotic supplements, but there are also many ways to get prebiotics through the food we eat.
+When we nourish our gut bacteria with prebiotic foods or supplements, this promotes optimal gut health.
+Healthier digestion, enhanced nutrient absorption, and improved metabolic activity boost our overall well-being.
+While we can take prebiotic supplements, there are also numerous ways to obtain prebiotics through food.

 Prebiotics can be naturally found in common foods like: